DISCIPLESHIP AT HARVEST

 D-GROUPS

-Discipleship Groups, or D-Groups, are smaller, intentional groups of 3-5 people of the same gender designed to help believers grow in spiritual maturity through consistent rhythms with Jesus.
-By meeting weekly, these groups help you build steady habits of engaging with Scripture, prayer, evangelism, and obedience to God’s Word while fostering honest encouragement and accountability within biblical community.
-More than simply studying together, D-Groups create space for genuine transformation as believers encourage one another to faithfully follow Christ in everyday life.
+Discipleship Groups, or D-Groups, are smaller groups of 3–5 people of the same gender designed to help believers grow in spiritual maturity through consistent, intentional rhythms with Jesus.
+Meeting weekly, D-Groups focus on Scripture, prayer, evangelism, obedience, encouragement, and accountability as participants pursue Christ together in everyday life.

 What do D-Groups look like?